giellalt/lang-smj/smj.md

 * linja # Even-syllable test examples:*

 LEXICON BOAKSA  Only for word "boaksa".
-Both boaksa-båvsa and err/Orth boksa-båksa are part of lexicon.
+Both boaksa-båvsa and Err/Orth boaksa-båksa are part of lexicon.

 LEXICON SÁMEGIEL  Compounds on -giella, with short -giel as middle compound (sámegielåhpadiddje)